JohnHunhoff/FilmesAPI/README.md

 # FilmesAPI

-This is developer with csharp and dotnet using docker conteiners.
+This has developed with csharp and dotnet using docker containers.
 ## For Run this project:

 ### __Requirements:__